OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 **Ecosystem policy**
 - Each repository declares its own license and usage notes in its `README.md`.

-- **Open-standard projects (SSMDE, SSMT, SSM-NET, SSMEQ, SSM-ClockKe, SSM-AIM Mini)** are free to implement with **no registration or fees**, provided formulas and stamps are implemented exactly as declared in a published manifest and any changes are clearly documented.
-Open-standard projects are still research frameworks — they simply offer more permissive, implementation-friendly terms.
+- **Open-standard projects (SSMDE, SSMT, SSM-NET, SSMEQ, SSM-ClockKe, SSM-AIM Mini, SSM-Tweet)**
+  are free to implement with **no registration or fees**, provided formulas, envelopes, lanes, and stamps
+  are implemented exactly as declared in a published manifest and any changes are clearly documented.
+  Open-standard projects remain research frameworks — they simply offer more permissive,
+  implementation-friendly terms for integration, extension, and experimentation.

 - **All other Shunyaya standards remain research frameworks released under CC BY-NC 4.0.**
   Their *documents, examples, and site text* are CC BY-NC 4.0, and the standards themselves are not licensed for commercial use or exclusive stewardship.